 Pandemic Procedures at Veterinary Eye Center

-Changes have been made on our hospital operations to continue to operate while following CDC (Centers for Disease Control), WHO (World Health Organization) and AVMA (American Veterinary Medical Association) recommendations.
+Changes have been made on our hospital operations to continue to operate during the COVID-19 pandemic.
+We continue to follow CDC guidelines.
 Our goal is to continue to provide outstanding patient and client care.
-Your patient's care is extremely important to us!

-Referrals are required during the COVID-19 pandemic, restricted periods.
-If your animal is not an established patient, your regular veterinarian or emergency clinic should see your animal for the medical problem and then they can determine if the eye issue is an emergency / urgent situation or can wait.
-Referring veterinarians must contact us before we will see new patients.
+Referrals are required for new patients during the COVID-19 pandemic.
+If your animal is not an established patient, your regular veterinarian or emergency clinic should see your animal for the current eye or vision problem and then they can determine if the eye issue requires a veterinary eye specialist or not.

-We plan to continue to provide you with the same excellent veterinary eye care as always, only without your accompany your patient into the building.
-Access into our hospital is restricted to VEC staff only.
+We plan to continue to provide you with the same excellent veterinary eye care as always only without your accompanying your patient into the building.
+We will meet with you by video to discuss your patient's eye problem.

 - Please bring your animal in a carrier or with a secure collar / harness and long leash (at least 6 feet preferred).